paulieguk/LDW-AUG22/Content/Instructions-003.md

 ---

-This task will provide the instructions to build the Lab Profile including ading the VM Profile.
+This task will provide the instructions to build the Lab Profile including adding the VM Profile.

  - From the main Skillable Studio menu bar select **Dashboard**
  - From the new Skillable Studio Dashboard **Create**